gorondan/gorondan-consensus-specs/consolidated-specs/bellatrix/beacon-chain.md

 #### `compute_timestamp_at_slot`

-*Note*: This function is unsafe with respect to overflows and underflows.
+*Bellatrix Note*: This function is unsafe with respect to overflows and underflows.

 ```python
 def compute_timestamp_at_slot(state: BeaconState, slot: Slot) -> uint64: